adolgert/test-scientific-code/docs/outline.md

   d.
 Trusting movement lets you reuse code.

+3. Testing Numbers

+  * When does a == b for IEEE?
+    * What's small enough for a single or double?
+    * It depends on the number of calculations for drift.

+  * Vectors are lots of numbers.
+    * A bunch of parameters.
+A large space.
+    * Nondecreasing, one-hump, categorical measures.

+  * Stratify tests for run time

+    * cheap, fast on box.
+    * long on push to repo.

+3. Compare with limiting theory

+   * Large-N limit
+     * How you calculate what a sequence of values approaches.

+   * Limiting parameter value (infinity or zero)

+     * Taylor series
+     * Limits at infinity and zero

+   * Simpler simulations (random walker). testing a metric on a value.

+   * Categorical behavior

+      * Moves in the right direction when perturbed.
+      * Rock in the pond to test axis usage.
+      * one-hump or two.

+3. Parallel Implementation

-4. Brute force numerical algorithms for comparison
+  * Brute force numerical algorithms for comparison

     a.
 Not having an oracle for most of the solutions is a problem.

     b.
 Can we find a limiting answer or something related?

     c.
 Calculus techniques are powerful here.

        1. limits

        2. numerical integration

        3. numerical derivatives

     d.
 There are a lot of techniques that would be slow but are useful.

+  * Micro-macro and macro-micro

+  * Think of invariants, not algorithms.
+Relate x+1 to x.

+  * Another language or library

+  * A figure in a paper

+  * Compare with your former answer, for refactoring

 5. Common Statistical Tests